algolia/algoliasearch-client-javascript/API.md

 # other changes

 - `generateSecuredApiKey` ➡️ no longer a client method, but a main import
-- `waitTask` ➡️ no longer an index method, but a main import
 - `initClient` etc. expose a `requester` for methods like `clearCache`

 ## Done